Attorneys Fighting For Motorcycle Accident Victims

 - Failure to check blind spots

 When you are injured in a motorcycle crash caused by the fault of another driver, we recommend you have an attorney conduct a thorough and independent investigation into the crash.
-You do not have to rely on a police report or an insurance company’s review, and often times, you should not.
+You do not have to rely on a police report or an insurance company’s review, and oftentimes, you should not do that.
 If you don’t have your own investigation, you may be placed at a disadvantage and have a harder time pursuing the compensation you deserve.

 By working with a Seattle motorcycle accident lawyer, you will have someone on your side to fight for the full compensation for your bike.

 Motorcycle crashes often lead to serious physical and emotional injuries.
-No matter how protective your gear and helmet, a motorcycle rider cannot win against a larger, heavier vehicle or the hard pavement.
-A crash even at low speeds can still cause serious and even catastrophic injuries.
+No matter how protective their gear and helmet is, a motorcycle rider cannot win against a larger, heavier vehicle or the hard pavement.
+A crash – even at low speeds – can still cause serious and even catastrophic injuries.

 When you are injured in a crash caused by someone else, our Seattle motorcycle accident lawyers can help you pursue compensation for your:

-Whether you suffered road rash, broken bones, and concussion or are dealing with a traumatic brain injury or spinal cord injury, we are here to help.
-We will aggressively pursue the maximum amounts of compensation for your physical, emotional, and financial injuries.
+Whether you suffered road rash, broken bones or a concussion, or you are dealing with a traumatic brain injury (TBI) or spinal cord injury, we are here to help.
+We will aggressively pursue the maximum amounts of compensation for your physical, emotional and financial injuries.

 Washington Motorcycle Laws